 Ongoing non-compliance with NOx ceiling levels is a concern and needs to be addressed.
 The actions set out in The Department of Transport’s Smarter Travel – A Sustainable Transport Future should be implemented to improve air quality.
 These include actions to reduce travel demand, increase alternatives to the private car and improve the efficiency of motorised transport.
 Enhanced incentives to encourage vehicle owners to switch to electric options should also be encouraged.

 Emissions from Industry

-The key future challenge for Ireland is in decreasing our PAHs, PM10 and PM2.5 concentrations to below the World Health Organisation (WHO) air quality guideline values.
-The complex relationship between achieving a reduction in our carbon footprint as well as simultaneously reducing our PM2.5 concentrations needs to be addressed as part of the EU National Emissions Reduction Target (NERT) for 2020.
-This NERT requires Ireland to decrease annual average PM2.5 concentrations by 10%, a reduction which will require commitment and cooperation across all sectors of Irish government, industry and society.
+A key future challenge for Ireland is in decreasing our particulate matter, PAHs and ground level ozone concentration levels below the more stringent World Health Organisation (WHO) air quality guideline values.
+The complex relationship between achieving a reduction in our carbon footprint as well as simultaneously reducing our PM2.5 concentrations needs to be addressed as part of the EU National Emissions Reduction Target (NERT).
+This NERT requires Ireland to decrease annual average PM2.5 concentrations by 10% by 2020, a reduction which will prove challenging if activity in a number of sectors increases without any consideration of abatement or alternatives.

 Domestic Fuel Burning

 Continuing emissions from domestic solid fuel use are contributing to high levels of particulate matter and PAHs in villages, towns and cities.
 The nationwide ban on smoky coal due in 2018 will have an impact on levels of particulate matter, particularly in rural towns and villages.
 However, there is a need for regulation of solid fuel beyond coal.